 Stop #7: Chandler Grove

 Chandler Grove provides access to several short trails on a hillside behind the parking area.
 The trails loop through the woods and lead to the Big Triple Tree at the top of the ridge.

-While the grove is technically old-growth, the trees aren’t as tall or as impressive as in other areas along the Avenue of the Giants.
+While the grove is technically old-growth, the trees aren’t as tall or as impressive as in other areas of Humboldt Redwoods State Park.
 This was probably my least favorite destination along the route.
 If you are short on time and need to skip a stop, this would be the one.

 The eighth and final stop on the Avenue of the Giants auto tour, Drury-Chaney Grove leads to a 2.5 loop trail through a magnificent stand of redwoods.
 Unfortunately we ran out of time to hike the trail, but it is supposed to be spectacular.
 If we come back to the area, hiking this trail will be at the top of my list.

 The grove is dedicated to Ralph Works Chaney and Newton B. Drury.
 Chaney was a conservationist and scholar of paleobotany who was a former president of the Save-the-Redwoods League.
 Drury was the fourth director of the National Park Service and the executive director of the Save the Redwoods League.